chrishoina/db-tools-docs/ordsInstallationGuide/chapter5/5-miscellaneous-configuration-options-of-oracle-rest-data-services.md

 ## 5.2.3 Using Jetty XML Configuration Files

-This section describes how to configure Jetty server for additional functionality using Jetty XML configuration files.
+This section describes how to configure the ORDS Jetty server (i.e., Standalone mode) for additional functionality using Jetty XML configuration files.

-When ORDS is running in Standalone mode (i.e., relying on the embedded Jetty server as its web server), ORDS can detect and "pick-up" user-provided configuration settings found in the `[ORDS configuration directory]/global/standalone/etc` directory.
+When ORDS is in Standalone mode (i.e., relying on the embedded Jetty server as its web server), ORDS can detect and "pick up" user-provided configuration settings found in the `[ORDS configuration directory]/global/standalone/etc` directory.

 > **NOTE:** You must create the `[ORDS configuration directory]/global/standalone/etc` directory.
 The `/etc` directory is not part of the standard ORDS configuration.

-If you are familiar with Jetty, then just know that ORDS `/etc` directory is analagous to the `JETTY_BASE` directory, found in a standard Jetty deployment.[^1]
+If you are familiar with Jetty, then just know that the ORDS `/etc. ` directory is analogous to the `JETTY_BASE` directory, found in a standard Jetty deployment.[^1]

-[^1]: Its not crucial for you to understand how Jetty works under the covers.
-At a basic level just know that: there will always be a `JETTY_BASE` as well as a `JETTY_HOME` directory.
-In a standard Jetty installation, `JETTY_BASE` are where your modules and any customization lives.
-While, `JETTY_HOME` are where the Jetty binaries live.
+[^1]: It's not crucial for you to have a deep understanding of how Jetty works.
+At a basic level, just know that there will always be a `JETTY_BASE` as well as a `JETTY_HOME` directory.
+And, in a standard Jetty installation, `JETTY_BASE` is where your modules and any customization live.
+While `JETTY_HOME` is where the Jetty binaries live.
 For the purposes of ORDS, the `[ORDS configuration directory]/global/standalone/etc` directory can be looked at as your `JETTY_BASE`.
-That is where all you'll place `JETTY.XML` files, like the ones you see in this section's examples.
-Again, none of this is important for you to know, unless of course you'd like to learn more about Jetty.
+That is where you'll place `JETTY.XML` files; similar to the ones you'll see in this section's examples.
+Again, none of this is important for you to know unless, of course, you'd like to learn more about Jetty.

 ### 5.2.3.1 Jetty Access Logs